Harry E. Sloan: SPACs founded

 In February 2011, Sloan partnered with former CBS Entertainment and Sony Pictures CEO Jeff Sagansky, forming Global Eagle Acquisition Corp., as a shell company, at a time when SPACs had gained a poor reputation, raising over $190 million for investments in in-flight entertainment.
 The pair launched a second SPAC, Silver Eagle Acquisition Corp., with Sloan serving as chairman, in 2013.
 Sloan and Sagansky formed their third SPAC in 2015, as Double Eagle Acquisition, with a $US500 million IPO, followed by fourth SPAC, in 2018, Platinum Eagle Acquisition Corp., which had an IPO of $US325 million.

 In 2019, the pair launched their fifth SPAC, Diamond Eagle Acquisition Corp., with a US$400 million IPO.
 In September 2020, Bloomberg reported that Sloan and Sagansky had launched six SPACs, which had raised US$2.4 billion since 2011.
 The sixth SPAC, Flying Eagle Acquisition Corp., had had a $600 million IPO.
 In 2021, the partners formed a seventh SPAC, Soaring Eagle Acquisition Corp., with an IPO that raised $1.75 billion, reported by Variety as far exceeding comparable IPOs.
 In June 2021, the partners, noted as “serial SPACers”, filed with the SEC for an eighth SPAC, Spinning Eagle Acquisition, to raise up to $US2 billion.

 Political involvement

-Sloan was a California state financial chair for the Mitt Romney presidential campaign, 2012.
+Sloan was a California state financial chair for the Mitt Romney's 2012 campaign for the US presidency.
 Sloan also serves as a trustee on the board of The McCain Institute.
-During the 2016 election cycle, Sloan initially supported Ohio Governor John Kasich until he dropped out and on August 9, 2016, Sloan announced his support for Democrat Hillary Clinton.
+During the 2016 election cycle, Sloan initially supported Ohio Governor John Kasich until he dropped out; on August 9, 2016, Sloan announced his support for Democrat Hillary Clinton.

 Personal life

 Sloan has two daughters from his first marriage.
-He is married to Florence (née Low) Sloan who is of Malaysian Chinese descent and emigrated to the U.S. They have two sons.
+He is married to Florence (née Low) Sloan who is of Malaysian Chinese descent and immigrated to the U.S. They have two sons.

 Sloan lives in Los Angeles, California.
 In 2000, he purchased the Bel Air home of Janet Jackson for $9.5 million.